MrR0807/Notes/understanding-parquet-file.md

 ##### Define Parquet Schema explicitly

 The simplest and most straightforward approach is to construct Parquet schema by hand.
-This might get more complicated if nested structures are introduced due to
+This might get more complicated if nested structures are introduced due to Definition and Repetition properties, but nevertheless, doable.

 ```java
 MessageType schema = MessageTypeParser.parseMessageType("""